Anthony Etim

 Biography

-Anthony Etim is a fourth year Ph.D. student at Computer Architecture and Security Lab, Yale University.
-His research interests lie in computer architecture and hardware security, as well as attacks and defenses in machine learning accelerators and algorithms to exploit vulnerabilities and leak sensitive information.
+Anthony Etim is a fifth year Ph.D. student at Computer Architecture and Security Lab, Yale University.
+His research interests lie in machine learning security and hardware security, as well as attacks and defenses in machine learning accelerators and algorithms to exploit vulnerabilities and leak sensitive information.

 Interests